 Live Dealer games are an exciting online casino innovation that mix the best elements of betting live at your favorite brick-and-mortar casino with online gambling.
 So far, only BetRivers, DraftKings and Hollywood Online Casinos have launched Live Dealer games, but that may just be what the PA market needs to get the ball rolling.
 Keep reading to find out exactly what Live Dealer games are, along with when and where you can play them.

 What are Live Dealer games

-First of all, let’s explain what we mean by Live Dealer games: Live Dealer tables are manned by real-life casino employees and broadcast from a dedicated studio in real-time via a live stream.
+First of all, let’s explain what we mean by Live Dealer games: Live Dealer tables are manned by real-life casino employees and are broadcast from a dedicated studio in real-time via a live stream.

-After getting a seat at a Live Dealer table, players place their bets through a computer interface, just as they would with any other traditional online casino game.
+After grabbing a (virtual) seat at a Live Dealer table, players place their bets through a computer interface, just as they would with any other traditional online casino game.
 However, instead of a software script playing out the rest of the game automatically, the action and mechanics are handled by a live studio dealer.

 Differences between Live Dealer and traditional games